w3c/wai-statements/content/generator.nl.md

 # Translation instructions are after the "#" character in this first section.
 (They are comments that do not show up in the web page.)
 title: Genereer een Toegankelijkheidsverklaring # Do not translate "title:".
 Do translate the text after "title:".
 lang: nl   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry

+last_updated: 2021-02-10

+translation:
     last_updated: 2021-02-10   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+    status: outdated

 translators: #Add one -name: line for every translator
   - name: "Bas de Bruin"
   - name: "Eric Velleman"